programmingChiira/system_engineering-devops/README.md

-This repository contains scripts for the ALX School System Engineering and DevOps program.
+This repository contains scripts for an Engineering and DevOps program.